Kingtian20/gxmes-gx/README.md

 Also pls help im crashing out :DDDDDDDDDDD

 We also just launched GX Craft.
 And eagler craft server which you can join today and play with your friends.
 All credits to eagler.host for making this possible.
-They are LEGENDS
+They are LEGENDS, and you should all use their serivces because they are actually quite fast and reliable.